alevchuk/programming-lessions/README.md

 Install Atom's "script-runner" package so we can run Python directly from the text editor

-Follow [this video tutorial](https://www.youtube.com/watch?v=QyVnWjZzGVY ), yet instead of [**script** by rgbkrk](https://atom.io/packages/script) look for [**script-runner** by ioquatix](https://atom.io/packages/script-runner)
+1. Follow [this video tutorial](https://www.youtube.com/watch?v=QyVnWjZzGVY
+), yet instead of [**script** by rgbkrk](https://atom.io/packages/script) look for [**script-runner** by ioquatix](https://atom.io/packages/script-runner)

-In the same way as above, install [MagicPython by MagicStack](https://atom.io/packages/MagicPython) - it's a programing language syntax highlighter - uses color to show various parts of the code
+2. In the same way as above, install [MagicPython by MagicStack](https://atom.io/packages/MagicPython) - it's a programing language syntax highlighter - uses color to show various parts of the code

+# Chapter 1

+Skip the "Setting Up Python" sections.
+They are already covered in Prerequisites.

+When you get to the "Introducing IDLE" section,

+1. Under "Writing your first program" just open your Mac Terminal, type "python" and hit Enter.
+2. Under "Writing your first program (again)"
+  1. Open Atom
+  2. Write the program
+  3. At the very top of the program add this line (copy-and-paste): `#!/opt/homebrew/bin/python3.5`
+  4. Press Ctrl-X to run the program